Delivery

 Spam traps are a type of fraud management tool used by major inbox providers and blocklist providers to identify spammers so they can block emails from them.
 A spam trap is a working email address, but it’s not used to sign up for newsletters.
 Since spam trap addresses don’t opt in to receive emails, the […]

+This article explains some of the methods ISPs use to block spam.
+What Is an ISP?
 ISP stands for internet service provider.
 When talking about email marketing, ISP can refer to any of the major inbox providers: Gmail, AOL, Hotmail, Outlook, Yahoo, Comcast, and so on.
 Their customers are commonly your email recipients.
-It’s the job of the inbox provider to protect its customers from receiving unwanted or unsolicited emails.
-To […]
+It’s the […]

 Plaintext emails and why they matter